AlanX-Yan/Agentic-test-repair/aromadr-java-test-repair-mvp/README.md

 5. A feedback generator turns findings into repair instructions.
 6. The coding agent repairs the tests and the loop repeats.

-The local demo supports both zero-dependency `javac-demo` tasks and a real Maven/JUnit 5 task.
-Maven is available in `../tools/apache-maven-3.9.16`, and the harness automatically uses it when a task sets `"build_tool": "maven"`.
-The `javac-demo` tasks still use JUnit-style tests with a tiny local `org.junit.jupiter.api` stub and reflection launcher so they remain runnable without downloading dependencies.

 ## Quick Start